Scientific: Viola x wittrockiana

 USDA All

-Flowers & fruits: Single to multiple colored open-faced flowers.
+Flowers & Fruits: Single to multiple colored open-faced flowers.
 Nearly every color imaginable including a new all-white flower selection.
-F1 and F2 hybrids produce largest flowers, 2-3" across.
+F1 and F2 hybrids produce largest flowers that are 2 to 3 inches in diameter.

-Light: Full sun for best flowering.
+Light: Full winter early spring sun for best flowering.
 Partial shade prolongs plant viability into late spring, but reduces flower numbers.

 Pruning: None

-Additional comments: Fabulous winter annual planted out in mid October and to be removed by April.
-Plant 8" to 12" apart in mass for best effect.
-Don't plant out before fall temperatures in Phoenix lower consistently below 85oF!
-First recorded use as garden flower was in 1629.
-One of most popular bedding plant accounting for an estimated 3.5% of all US plants sales.
-Viola cornuta (Johnny jump up) is a close relative to pansy that is native to the native to Spain and the Pyrenees Mountains east to the Balkan mountains in Bulgaria.
+The first recorded use of pansy as garden flower was in 1629.
+Across the United States, pansy is one of most popular bedding plant species accounting for an estimated 3.5% to 4% of all ornamental plants sales.
+Viola cornuta (Johnny jump up) is a very close relative to pansy that is native to European mountainous regions from the Pyrenees in Spain and Andorra east to the Balkan and Rila mountains in Bulgaria.